dechamps/ASIO401/CONFIGURATION.md

-# FlexASIO Configuration
+# ASIO401 Configuration

-FlexASIO does not provide a graphical interface ([GUI][]) to adjust its settings.
-This is because developing a GUI typically requires a significant amount of developer time that FlexASIO, sadly, doesn't have.
+ASIO401 does not provide a graphical interface ([GUI][]) to adjust its settings.
+This is because developing a GUI typically requires a significant amount of developer time that ASIO401, sadly, doesn't have.
 This explains why nothing happens when you click on the ASIO driver "configure" or "settings" button in your application.

-Instead, FlexASIO settings can be specified using a [configuration file][].
-FlexASIO will search for a file named `FlexASIO.toml` directly inside your Windows user profile folder; for
+Instead, ASIO401 settings can be specified using a [configuration file][].
+ASIO401 will search for a file named `ASIO401.toml` directly inside your Windows user profile folder; for
-example: `C:\Users\Your Name\FlexASIO.toml`.
+example: `C:\Users\Your Name\ASIO401.toml`.

-If the file is missing, this is equivalent to supplying an empty file, and as a result FlexASIO will use default values for everything.
+If the file is missing, this is equivalent to supplying an empty file, and as a result ASIO401 will use default values for everything.

-Configuration changes will only take effect after FlexASIO is reinitialized.
+Configuration changes will only take effect after ASIO401 is reinitialized.
 Depending on the ASIO host application, this might require the application to be restarted.